This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 the bug

 While on guard post duty, a small bug came up to me and started climbing up my boots.
-Cameras are disabled on base, so it took me a while to figure out what the little scuttler actually was.
+Cameras are supposed to be disabled on base, so it took me a while to figure out what the little scuttler actually was.
 It ended up being, disappointingly, a stink bug.

 I shook it off a few times.
 It continued to try, but eventually it started avoiding my foot, climbing around rather than over it.